A component topic describes a component of a solution architecture.

 This topic structure consists of the following elements:

-- Title — the name of an infrastructure component.
+- Title — the name of an architecture component.

 Use a title that consists of the name of the component.

-- Definition — a definition of the infrastructure component.
+- Definition — a definition of the architecture component.

 Describe what this component is about: for what purposes it is intended, what its functions are, and what it does.